lindaaholm/task2/README.md

-This is a repo to remember my time at academy
+This is now both a memory of academy and this task.